nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 # How?

-These guidelines exist to help with the course of actions for package consumers and owners to take in the event that a package becomes unmaintained.
+These guidelines exist to help with a course of action for package consumers and owners to take in the event that a package becomes unmaintained.

 - Provide a baseline and common practices for identifying unmaintained packages
 - Give package consumers some help with unmaintained packages.